NYC Construction Accident Lawyers

 The Fatal Four

 The Occupational Safety and Health Administration (OSHA) has long been concerned with the high rates of injury on construction sites.
-Data for 2019 showed that out of the over 5,000 workers who died on the job, 20% worked in the construction industry.
+There were 5,486 fatal work injuries in 2022.

 Falls

 • Scaffolding accidents: Scaffolding can be erected at great heights.
-When workers fall from these structures or when scaffolding collapses, significant and life-altering injuries can result.
+Significant and life-altering injuries can result when workers fall from these structures or when scaffolding collapses.
 These accidents may involve mobile scaffolds, suspension scaffolds, scissor lifts, and pipe scaffolds, among others.

 • Slip and falls: Slips, trips, and falls are common on construction sites, such as those caused by exposed wiring, wet and slippery floors, or loose rubble.

-Non-fatal fall injuries can be enough to keep workers from returning to the job.
-These injuries may also require extensive medical treatment and rehabilitation.
+Non-fatal fall injuries can be severe enough to prevent workers from returning to work and may require extensive medical treatment and rehabilitation.

 Struck by an Object